 - The Government considering changes to reckless trading laws

 - A statement from the joint regulators on how to apply anti money laundering requirements during the self-isolation period and in particular the use of scanned documents before originals can be sighted

 - The International Financial Reporting Standards (IFRS) Foundation publishing some guidance on the application of IFRS-9 (Financial Instruments) during the COVID-19 pandemic

 - The Government announcing further measures to support SMEs during COVID-19 crisis, including tax support and the extension of timeframes before landlords can cancel leases and mortgagees can exercise their rights to sale and repossession

 - Guidance published by the Commerce Commission on the application of certain aspects of the CCCFA to lenders operating under strained COVID-19 circumstances as well as the Addendum to the Responsible Lending Code published by the MBIE which sits alongside the Guidance.

 This material is not an exhaustive list of all initiatives that may be applicable to your business.
-We are expecting further announcements in the coming week as officials process feedback.
+We will update this from time to time as new developments occur.

 Council of Financial Regulators summarises the various COVID-19 regulatory deferrals